 |LSU Gold||7-10||small||very large||late||yes, variable||yellow||pink|

 In conclusion, growing figs can be an easy and rewarding fruit tree to have in your garden and landscape.
 The high yields of these sweet fruits, the low maintenance qualities, and their adaptiveness to many climates makes them a favorite of ours here at Perfect Plants!
 Check out the Brown Turkey fig and Black Mission fig for the most common edible fig tree varieties grown!
 Figs are great eaten fresh, as dried figs, in preserves or baking.

 Home gardeners rejoice!
 Go fig or go home!!

-We will have a fig grow guide coming soon for more information on how fig trees grow and how to harvest figs.
+We have a fig grow guide coming for more information on how fig trees grow and how to harvest figs.